pkrawat1/rewards/README.md

 - #### Modify Points Award Percentage (Extra)
   - Endpoint: PATCH /settings
   - Description: Modifies the percentage of points awarded.

+## API Docs
+The API docs can be accessed locally on this route : `/api/swagger/index.html`

 ## Example Usage